FTBpro/go-workshop/INSTALL_GO.md

 ## Code Editor

 We recommend [Visual Studio Code][vscode] as it is open source and has Go support.
-You can also use any other text editor.
-[Even vim][plugins].

 [Download Visual Studio Code][vscode]